RexynyN/data-science/README.md

-# data-science
+# Data Science Repo
-Me fiddling with data science projects
+Me fiddling with data science projects, and learning it!